• Skip to main content

 • Place semi-sweet chocolate chips and food coloring in a heat safe bowl and set aside.

-• In a large, heavy saucepan, combine sugar, butter and evaporated milk and cook to 234 degrees, stirring occasionally.
+• In a large, heavy double boiler saucepan, combine sugar, butter and evaporated milk and cook to 234 degrees, using a candy thermometer, stirring occasionally.

 • Immediately add white chocolate chips, marshmallow cream and vanilla, mix to combine.
+Always make sure to have plenty of water in bottom sauce pan to prevent the white chocolate from ceasing.
 Remove from Heat.

 • When well mixed, scrape half of the white chocolate fudge into the bowl with the semi-sweet chocolate chips and mix till melted and smooth.

-• Using two medium cookie scoops or tablespoons, place scoops of red and white fudge n the prepared pan, alternating flavors.
+• Using two medium cookie scoops or tablespoons, place scoops of red and white fudge in the prepared pan, alternating flavors.

 • Drop pan from a few inches above counter a couple times to remove any air bubbles.
 With a knife, swirl through the fudge to give a marbleized appearance.